-A potent blocker of CXCR4, a key passway involved in tumor growth and metastasis
+A potent blocker of CXCR4, a key molecule involved in tumor growth and metastasis

 Breast cancer therapy

-Breast cancer is the most common cancer in women, having caused an estimated 500,000 deaths in 2011 (Global Health Estimates, WHO 2013).
-Despite advances in targeted hormonal and cytotoxic therapies, the overall survival in metastatic breast cancer remains poor, in particular in breast cancer resistant to chemotherapy and hormonal therapy.
+Breast cancer is the most common cancer in women, having caused an estimated 627,000 deaths in 2018 (Global Health Estimates, WHO 2018).
+Despite advances in targeted hormonal and cytotoxic therapies, the overall survival in advanced metastatic breast cancer remains poor.

-Cancer drugs are usually most effective when given in combination.
-The rationale for combining different anticancer agents is to use drugs that work via different mechanisms, thereby decreasing the likelihood that resistant cancer cells will develop.
+Many cancer drugs are usually more effective when given in combination.
+The rationale for combining different anticancer agents is to use drugs that work via different mechanisms, thereby increasing the likelihood of higher response rates, superior safety and efficacy and less resistance development compared to monotherapy1.

 A potent, selective CXCR4 antagonist